 I got my master's degree in modern history from the University of Amsterdam in 1998 and also did a one-year American Studies Diploma Program at Smith College, MA, USA.
-After graduating, I worked as an editor, among others, before returning to the academic world in 2010.
+After graduating, I worked as an editor, among others, before returning to Sweden in 2006 and to the academic world as a PhD student in 2010.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.